HOW TO PERM HAIR AT HOME TUTORIAL

 Drawback: Doesn’t add curls to the entire hair length.

-Aftercare: How to Maintain a Perm
+Perm Aftercare: How to Maintain a Diy Perm Instructions

 Proper care is essential to keep curls looking fresh, healthy, and long-lasting.

-1. First 48 Hours: Crucial Period
+1. First 48 Hours: Crucial Period For Perm After Care

 Do not wash your hair for at least 48 hours after getting a perm.
 The bonds are still settling, and washing too soon can loosen the curls.